-Following the biannual Town Hall meeting, copy editor and designer Peggy Isaacson and director of the Office of Disability Services Laura Rosen were each presented with the 2019 Board of Trustees’ Award for Outstanding Staff Member.
+Following the biannual Town Hall meeting, copy editor and designer Peggy Isaacson and director of the Office of Accessibility Services Laura Rosen were each presented with the 2019 Board of Trustees’ Award for Outstanding Staff Member.

 Hundreds of graduate students celebrated their new alumni status with friends and family before taking a well-deserved 24-hour nap.

 The second annual Multicultural Graduation Celebration was held in Alden Memorial.